We Are Still Here (2015 film)

-We Are Still Here is a 2015 American horror film written and directed by Ted Geoghegan and starring Andrew Sensenig and Barbara Crampton as grieving parents who find themselves the focus of an attack by vengeful spirits.
-The film had its world premiere on 15 March 2015 at South by Southwest.
+We Are Still Here is a 2015 American supernatural horror film about grieving parents who move to a rural New England house hoping for a fresh start, only to find that the home has a dark history.
+It is written and directed by Ted Geoghegan and stars Andrew Sensenig and Barbara Crampton as the grieving parents.
+The film had its world premiere at South by Southwest on March 15, 2015.
+It was released in the United States on June 5, 2015, by Dark Sky Films.